zaydaanjahangir/GeoScope/README.md

 ## Overview

-GeoScope addresses the challenge of image geolocalization—a problem with critical applications in photo tagging, search, and open-source intelligence—by mapping images to predefined geographic regions.
+GeoScope addresses the challenge of image geolocalization, a problem with critical applications in photo tagging, search, and open-source intelligence, by mapping images to predefined geographic regions.
 By integrating transfer learning and vision-language models, GeoScope aims to overcome data scarcity and improve robustness to distribution shifts.

 ## Key Features